What is a Stakeholder Analysis, what is the ideal approach and which techniques will work best?

 - Survey techniques help to identify explicit knowledge.
 Examples of survey techniques are questionnaires and interviews.

 - Creativity techniques are used to identify visions of products.
 Examples of creativity techniques are brainstorming, brainwriting and braindumping.
+These techniques are often used in the course of workshops.

 - Observation techniques are useful in situations that are difficult to describe.
 Examples of observation techniques are field observation and apprenticing.